Manalipa

 Manalipa (also known as Malanipa) is one of the 28 offshore islands of the City of Zamboanga in southern Philippines.
 Located about 0.5 km east of the southern tip of the island is Little Manalipa Island (also known as Little Malanipa Island).

 Location

-The island is located about 25 km east of downtown Zamboanga City, and 8 km southeast of Sacol Island, on the beautiful Moro Gulf.
+The island is located about 25 km east of downtown Zamboanga City, and 8 km southeast of Sacol Island, on the Moro Gulf.

 Communities

 The barangay of Manalipa, the lone community on the island, has population of 1,674 (as of August 1, 2007).

 Features

 Scuba diving is very good around the island.